 Can you use frozen cherries?

-I haven’t tested this recipe with frozen cherries, but I would suggest sticking with fresh cherries.
+I haven’t tested this cherry pie recipe with frozen cherries, but I would suggest sticking with fresh cherries.
 Using frozen cherries could result in a filling that is too soupy and won’t firm up correctly.

 - If you want to make this recipe a little easier, feel free to use store-bought pie crusts.